“Luxor” comes from the Arabic for city of palaces

 The tomb of Ramses II (often thought to be the Pharaoh of the Exodus period) was the biggest because he lived 67 years, allowing plenty of time to do a lot of work on it.
 The tomb of Nefertary may be the most beautiful.
 Closed for restoration at this point, it admits only a limited number of people inside at a time.

 Some tombs extended on one level, some ascend or descend a bit, one veers off to the side.
-120 male workers constructed each tomb including carvers, plasterers, artists, painters and more.
+120 male workers constructed each tomb (though not all at once) including carvers, plasterers, artists, painters and more.
 They used iron tools, animal fat oil with salt to keep smoke of the torches from turning everything black.
 Tomb construction began as soon as a Pharaoh ascended to power.

 The high priest headed the tomb creation and decoration.
 The Pharaoh was not able to see the tomb at all.
 Since the High Priest knew the mistakes of the Pharaoh, he oversaw the appropriate personalized inscriptions.
 For instance, the ornamentation for Ramses IX, thought to be an evil ruler, included 9 snakes and images of bad spirits.

 We visited the tombs of Ramses III, Ramses IX and Ramses IV.
-We were very impressed with the amount of color remaining in the tombs, the stars in the indigo ceilings, the depictions of Nut swallowing the sun, the amulet of falcon wings and sun disk.
+We were very impressed with the amount of color remaining in the tombs, the stars in the indigo ceilings, the depictions of Nut swallowing the sun, the amulet of falcon wings and sun disk (which we saw and were able to photograph elsewhere).

-At the tomb of Ramses IV we could saw evidence that early Copts (Christians) hid from the Roman persecutions in the 4th century, leaving behind Coptic graffiti.
+At the tomb of Ramses IV we could saw evidence that early Christians (Copts) hid from the Roman persecutions in the 4th century, leaving behind Coptic graffiti.

 Nearby we saw the caves where workers on the tombs were buried.

-At the tomb of Amenkhopshef, who died at the age of 9 years old, lies the mummy of a fetus, his brother.
+At the tomb of Amenkhopshef, who died at the age of 9 years, lies the mummy of a fetus, his brother, who was stillborn.

 Amenhotep III of the 18th dynasty created this Temple with two statues guarding it.

-Earthquake destroyed the entire Temple in 27 BCE not unheard of, as this is part of the Great Rift Valley which extends from Anatolia to Lake Victoria.
+An earthquake destroyed the entire Temple in 27 BCE.
+This is not an unheard of event, as this is part of the Great Rift Valley which extends from Anatolia to Lake Victoria.

 The walls of 40 meters high were built without cranes.
 Here we could see the mud brick ramps used to reach the top and then create the decorations as the ramp height was lowered.